microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solutions/Challenge1/readme.md

 1. Update each mapping that required DDL changes.
 (City and Employee Tables)
 1. Change Deployment properties to deploy package to SQL Server 2017.
 This will enable it to be deployed to ADF SSIS Runtime directly.
 1. Unit test the jobs in SSDT before deploying them to SSIS Runtime to ensure no errors
 1. Refactoring SSIS jobs are not a success criteria in this hack.
 Please provide them the ispac package from the library when they complete deploying the stored procedures.
-Steer them away from using BCP to migrate the data rather provide them the SSIS package ask them to run it in ADF SSIS Runtime for data migration.
+Recommend the SSIS package to migrate the data and ask them to run it in ADF SSIS Runtime.

 ### Data Migration

-There are numerous strategies and tools to migrate your data from on-premise to Azure.
-[Reference document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/design-elt-data-loading) We will leverage the SSIS packages to migrate our data from on-premise WWI DB to Azure Synapse Analytics.d
+There are numerous strategies and tools to migrate your data from on-premise to Azure [Reference document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/design-elt-data-loading).
+We will leverage the SSIS packages to migrate our data from on-premise WWI DB to Azure Synapse Analytics.

-1. Deploy SSIS package to SSIS Catalog following these instructions.
-[Reference document](https://docs.microsoft.com/en-us/sql/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial?view=sql-server-ver15#deploy-a-project-with-the-deployment-wizard)
+1. Deploy SSIS package to SSIS Catalog following these instructions [Reference document].(https://docs.microsoft.com/en-us/sql/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial?view=sql-server-ver15#deploy-a-project-with-the-deployment-wizard)
 1. Create ADF pipeline with Execute SSIS Package activity.
 [ADF Activity](https://docs.microsoft.com/en-us/azure/data-factory/how-to-invoke-ssis-package-ssis-activity?tabs=data-factory#create-a-pipeline-with-an-execute-ssis-package-activity)
 1. Update [connection settings](https://docs.microsoft.com/en-us/azure/data-factory/how-to-invoke-ssis-package-ssis-activity?tabs=data-factory#connection-managers-tab) in package.
 1. Execute this package to load data into Azure Synapse Analytics.
 [SSIS Execution](https://docs.microsoft.com/en-us/azure/data-factory/how-to-invoke-ssis-package-ssis-activity?tabs=data-factory#run-the-pipeline)